Signature Programs

 Each year, The Hun School welcomes a lineup of thought leaders, entertainers, authors, and activists who share their experiences and expertise with our students.
 These folks stretch our understanding of real-world issues, afford us the opportunity to reflect, and wow us with their impressive abilities.
 (We’re looking at you, Black Violin!)

-Extra Help Period
+DAILY ADVISORY AND Extra Help

 Middle School Debate